pranav93/Qlik_Assignment/README.md

 ## How to run locally?

-Make sure that you have docker and compose installed on your dev machine
+Make sure that you have docker and compose installed on your dev machine.
+Run the following commands in terminal.

 ```bash
 git clone https://github.com/pranav93/Qlik_Assignment.git